Import:

 because we can succinctly describe how to relabel vertices to prove two graphs

-problem in P?
+words, is the graph isomorphism problem in P?
 Nobody knows.

 Murkier still, nobody knows if graph isomorphism is NP-complete (roughly: no